weliem/bluez_inc/README.md

 ## Installing on Raspberry Pi
 Assuming you have a default installation, you will need to install CMake and GLib:
 * sudo apt install -y cmake
-* sudo apt-get install -y libglib2.0-dev
+* sudo apt install -y libglib2.0-dev